Random Surfaces and Higher Algebra: Algebraic Structure of Surfaces

-where these surfaces are composable by definition of thin homotopy and the reflection. \end{enumerate} The fact that these compositions are well-defined is proved in Lemma 2.12 of~\cite{martins_surface_2011}.
+Vertical compositions are defined analogously.
+The fact that these compositions are well-defined is proved in Lemma 2.12 of~\cite{martins_surface_2011}.
 Furthermore, this satisfies the interchange law.
+Further details of the double group structure is found in~\Cref{apx:thin_dg}.